Siphon880gh/sop-reader/README.md

 - **Zero-configuration markdown viewer** that auto-discovers `.md` files in `documents/` folder with instant web dropdown access
 - **Intelligent mindmap generation** from markdown lists using Mermaid.js with configurable layouts (spider/tree), zoom controls, and full-screen mode
+- **Link popover previews** that fetch and display webpage excerpts on hover using boundary word patterns (A..B or A...B)
 - **Dual-mode viewing** between rendered HTML and raw markdown with interactive table of contents navigation
 - **Static hosting compatible** using vanilla HTML/CSS/JavaScript, markdown-it rendering, and automated build system
-- **Modern responsive UI** with gradient design, dedicated mindmap styling, smooth animations, and development file watching
+- **Modern responsive UI** with gradient design, dedicated styling for mindmaps and popovers, smooth animations, and development file watching

 *For detailed technical context and AI-friendly documentation, see [`context.md`](context.md) and feature-specific context files (`context-*.md`)*

-In the future:
-While it is an SOP reader for Markdown documents in a folder: It not only builds a table of contents, but also generates mind maps and displays link popovers with preview excerpts defined by selecting the starting and ending words.
+**Current Features**: This SOP reader for Markdown documents in a folder builds a table of contents, generates interactive mind maps, and displays link popovers with preview excerpts defined by selecting starting and ending boundary words.

 ---